 Installing Tool Dependencies

-Occasionally additional software needs to be installed to in the tool execution environment for a tool.
-Please following these instructions in the following order.
-Keep in mind that this environment is common for all tools.
+Occasionally additional software needs to be installed in a tool environment to support tool execution.
+Please follow these instructions in the given order.
+Keep in mind that an environment maybe shared by multiple tools.

-Install a Debian package in the tool execution environment template
+Install a operating system package in the tool execution container

 Manually install software in the 'use' infrastructure

-Typically we create and run Hapi scripts to configure, compile, and install software in the tool execution environment.
-This is especially important when multiple versions of the same software must be available to individual tools For example, Tool A may require R version 3.2.5 while Tool B may require R version 3.5.0 neither of which could use any other version of R. "Use" is very useful in this case among other to be able to load specific software versions on a per tool basis.
+Typically we create and run Hapi (HUBzero Apps Program Installers) scripts to download, configure, compile, and install software in the tool execution environment.
+This is especially important when multiple versions of the same software must be available to server different tools.
+For example, Tool A may require R version 3.6.3 while Tool B may require R version 4.2.1.
+These requirements are the result of an ever evolving software landscape.
+"Use" is very helpful in this case, among others, providing a way to load specific software versions as requirements demand.

 All operations for manually installing dependent software for tools must be done by the apps user from a workspace terminal.